 10. Get help

 Sometimes low self esteem can feel so painful and difficult to overcome that help from a counsellor or psychologist is needed.
 If you feel inadequate, powerless, isolated or ashamed, call us today on (07) 3211 1117 or contact us online today!
-Talking to a professional is sometimes the fastest and most effective way to gain a stronger sense of yourself.
-Working with CFHP you can learn to be more assertive, confident, and self aware.
-We can help you identify specific activities to boost your confidence, and teach you how to set more realistic, achievable goals.
-Contact our psychologists now for assistance.
+Talking to a professional is sometimes the fastest and most effective way to gain a stronger sense of yourself and help you become more assertive, confident and self aware – we have online counsellors and in person counsellors that you can talk to.